raul23/learning-chinese/expressions.rst

 `:warning:`

-   Don't say 'Wǒ shì èrshí suì'.
+   Don't say "Wǒ shì èrshí suì".
 Drop the shì ("am") in the statement.

 |